JakePazz/gsx-profile-scanner/docs/BUILDING.md

 # Building Guide

 Use these instructions to create a distributable installer (and executable) to allow the program to be used on a system without a python interpreter.
-This guide is primarily for future me when I forget how to do this, but can be also be used as a guide if adding your own changes/additions.
+This guide is primarily for future me when I forget how to do this, but can also be used as a guide if adding your own changes/additions.

 ## Steps